Adolescent Studies

 Subjects taught

-The following are the modules that have to be completed on this course which means a total of 90 ECTS have to completed for the Award of MA in Adolescent Studies
+The following are the modules that have to be completed on this course which means a total of 90 ECTS have to completed for the Award of MA in Adolescent Studies.

-Research Methodologies & Design M 10
+• Research Methodologies & Design 10 ECTS

-Contemporary Discourses in Youth Studies M 10
+• Contemporary Discourses in Youth Studies 10 ECTS

-Practicum M 10
+• Practicum 10 ECTS

-Dissertation M 30
+• Dissertation 30 ECTS

 Entry requirements

-All applicants will be required to attend for interview to ascertain their suitability for the programme.
+• All applicants will be required to attend for interview to ascertain their suitability for the programme.

-In the case of overseas applications, whose first language is not English, applicants will have to provide either certification of completion of a primary degree through the medium of English or submit the official results of English Language competency demonstrated through the completion of English language proficiency tests indicating a minimum score of to B2+ in the Common European Framework of Reference for Languages (CEFRL).
-Certification may be evidenced through the production of a certificate of IELTS Level 6.5 or equivalent) or equivalent competency tests, if applicable.
+• In the case of overseas applications, whose first language is not English, applicants will have to provide either certification of completion of a primary degree through the medium of English or submit the official results of English Language competency demonstrated through the completion of English language proficiency tests indicating a minimum score of to B2+ in the Common European Framework of Reference for Languages (CEFRL).

-All international applicants must meet the visa requirements for study in Ireland.
+• All international applicants must meet the visa requirements for study in Ireland.

 Assessment Info